 Loan fraud is the 2nd most costly white-collar crime in the United States (tax evasion is the most expensive).
 According to the (FBI), fraud costs us more than $40 billion a year.

 That number represents millions of people who have fallen for money scams.
 And for many of the common victims of fraud, that is money that they can’t afford to lose.
-For example, the cost of insurance fraud alone breaks down to $400 to $700 for every average American household.
+For example, the cost of insurance fraud alone breaks down to $400 to $700 for every average American household.2

 Fraud is an act that intentionally deceives a person in order to steal from them.
 Fraud means using false claims that would lead to a person providing something they wouldn’t have given if they knew the truth.
 That false claim usually involves lying or withholding information.
-To work well, frauds and scams rely on consumer naivety.
-Usually, the person or company committing the fraud knows something that the victim doesn’t know.

-Common Personal Loan Frauds and Scams
+Common Types of Personal Loan Fraud

 When it comes to personal loans, fraud happens almost regularly.
 Criminals can prey heavily on potential borrowers who are looking for financial relief.
 Since they are desperate for quick help, they may easily believe false information.

-With thousands of personal loans available to consumers, it is tough for law enforcement to keep up with the evolution of secret loan scams.
-However, there are some telltale signs of the typical quick cash loan scam that you can easily spot.
+With thousands of personal loans available to consumers, it is tough for law enforcement to keep up with the evolution of personal loan scams.

 For any quality lender, your payment history is the most critical factor in determining approval or denial.
-Decent payment history will outweigh a poor credit score.
+A decent payment history will outweigh a poor credit score.
 A lender wants to know that they will get their money back from you.
 After all, the interest on their loan to you is profit for them.

 So why would a lender want a borrower with bad payment history?
 So that they can rack up fees and penalties that will keep them in debt for months or years.
 And ultimately, the borrower will end up paying back much more than the principal and interest.